Graduate and Advanced Education Programs

 Graduate Record Exam

 Dental Public Health, Oral & Maxillofacial Pathology, Orthodontics, and Periodontics require all applicants (US/Canada or foreign dental degree) to take the Graduate Record Exam (GRE) General Test.
 Endodontics and Prosthodontics require applicants who graduated from a dental school outside of the US or Canada to take the GRE General Test.
 Prosthodontics allows applicants who received their dental degree from a US or Canadian university to substitute Advanced Dental Admission Test (ADAT) scores for GRE scores.
 Scores must be less than five years old.
 While you can self-report scores in your PASS application, students who are accepted into a graduate program will have to have official scores sent directly from the Educational Testing Service to Texas A&M University.
 Use code 6003 for reporting GRE scores.
 A department code is not needed.
+The basic science track Oral Biology MS and Oral and Craniofacial Biomedical Sciences PhD programs also require acceptable GRE scores that are less than five years old.

 National Board Scores